benhowell/benhowell.github.com/_posts/2014-07-11-asleep-at-the-wheel.md

 </p>

 <p>
 As time goes on, it appears more developers are concerned about their future in the industry if they don't keep running on that hamster wheel full-tilt and play, build or learn each new technology that comes along for fear of being left behind.
-This lifestyle is not sustainable, not healthy and certainly not the way to hone ones craft.
+This lifestyle is not sustainable, not healthy and certainly not the way to hone one's craft.
 </p>

 </div>